 The smaller combo provides each player with more room to breathe, and their improvisations remain fresh and unique.

-Blue Note is a jazz label that needs no introduction.
-They have released some of the best and most influential albums in the history of the genre.
+Blue Note is a record label that needs no introduction.
+They have released some of the best and most influential jazz albums in the history of the genre.

-Burrell reaches an early peak on this album, which many consider a masterpiece.
-Subtly supported by a standout cast of players, Burrell explores what came to be known as the “Blue Note sound.”
+The guitarist reaches an early peak on this session, which many consider the best Kenny Burrell album of all time.
+Subtly supported by a standout cast of players, he gives a perfect example what came to be known as the “Blue Note sound”.

 Special praise must go to saxophonist Stanley Turrentine whose every solo is drenched with the emotion of the blues.